open-easyrtc/open-easyrtc/docs/easyrtc_server_msgtypes.md

 ### msgType - 'token'
-Initiates an authenticated easyRTC application.
+Initiates an authenticated EasyRTC application.
 Note this may be sent multiple times in a session upon configuration changes.
 The API should reset application, room, and list data.

 **Fields:**